mozjay0619/pyqreg/README.rst

 	[0.14290666 0.20251073]
 	[1.75910926 2.49862904]

-The pyqreg produces a much more asymptotically accurate standard error estimations.
 But of course, if we run the same simulation with 0 cross cluster variance, both models' standard errors are consistent, which makes sense since all the off-diagonal terms in the covariance matrix will be close to 0, making the block diagonal matrix look more like the heteroskedasticity robust (or even iid) covariance diagonal matrix:

 .. code:: python